rwtodd/rwtodd.github.io/_posts/2020/2020-06-27-building-perl-1.md

 - Topic variables $\_ and @\_? absolutely.
 - Subs without signatures, shifting arguments from @\_?  yes.

-Let me cut to the chase: the test suite looks so much like perl that most of the tests pass when I run **perl 5.30** on them!
+Let me cut to the chase: the test suite looks so much like Perl that most of the tests pass when I run **Perl 5.30** on them!
 Here are the main differences I noticed:

-- You seem to need more parens to make the parser happy than you need in a current perl.
-Example:  `$j = join ':', (1,2,3,4);` does not work in perl 1; you need to put parens around the arguments to "join."
+- You seem to need more parens to make the parser happy than you need in a current Perl.
+Example:  `$j = join ':', (1,2,3,4);` does not work in Perl 1; you need to put parens around the arguments to "join."
 - There don't seem to be any auto-quoting barewords.
 So use `$h{'name'}`, not `$h{name}`.
-- I expected to need to call subs with `&mysub();`, but in perl 1 the incantation is actually `do mysub();`.
-That's the main thing that causes perl 5 to fail when running the test suite.
+- I expected to need to call subs with `&mysub();`, but in Perl 1 the incantation is actually `do mysub();`.
+That's the main thing that causes Perl 5 to fail when running the test suite.

-... and obviously no lexical variables or modules, etc.  There are things missing, clearly, but nearly everything in perl 1 made it to perl 5 unchanged.
+... and obviously no lexical variables or modules, etc.  There are things missing, clearly, but nearly everything in Perl 1 made it to Perl 5 unchanged.

 ## No Need to Continue ##

-I had initially planned to get perl 2 and 3 to compile as well, and chart the progression toward familiar perl.
-I don't need to: the first perl is so *perly* that it would be a waste of time.
+I had initially planned to get Perl 2 and 3 to compile as well, and chart the progression toward familiar Perl.
+I don't need to: the first Perl is so *Perl* that it would be a waste of time.
 I really didn't expect that.

 ## The Patch ##

 If you'd like to build it yourself, maybe this patch will help you:
 [perl1-modern.patch](/assets/2020/10/perl1-modern.patch).
-It should apply against a checkout of commit a4de7c03d0bdc29d9d3a18abad4ac2628182ed7b in the perl5 github repository (perl 1, patch 14).
+It should apply against a checkout of commit a4de7c03d0bdc29d9d3a18abad4ac2628182ed7b in the perl5 github repository (Perl 1, patch 14).

 [1]: https://github.com/Perl/perl5